Vendor Data Processing Agreement

 8. Contracting with Sub-Processors

 8.1.
-The Data Controller authorizes the Data Processor to engage subprocessors for activities related to the Service Agreement as described online at https://www.aylanetworks.com/legal.
-Data Processor shall inform the Data Controller of any addition or replacement of such sub-processors by posting such addition or replacement at the site specified.
+The Data Controller authorizes the Data Processor to engage subprocessors for activities related to the Service Agreement as long as the Data Processor provides written notice of its subprocessors and respective locations and roles.
+Data Processor shall inform the Data Controller in writing of any addition or replacement of such sub-processors.
 The Data Controller shall have an opportunity to object to such changes.

 8.2.
 Notwithstanding any authorization by the Data Controller within the meaning of the preceding paragraph, the Data Processor shall remain fully liable vis-à-vis the Data Controller for the performance of any such subprocessor that fails to fulfill its data protection obligations.